adrih1/Ecole42/Snow-Crash/level02/Ressources/solve.md

 ## Reading the file

-After a few research about pcap, I see that wireshark is a package already installed allows us to read those files.
+After a few research about pcap, I see that wireshark is a package already installed which allows us to read those files.

 So I copy the file locally.